Parcley27/ProjectileSimulation/README.md

 # ProjectileSimulation
-Simulation of projectiles in 2d
+Simulation of projectiles using 2D kinematics.